An obstacle problem for the p-elastic energy: Introduction

 This paper is organized as follows: In Section~\ref{section:EL-analysis}, using the Euler's substitution, we motivate the definition of critical points of $\mathcal{E}$ in $M(\psi)$.
 In Section~\ref{chap:criticalpt}, we study the optimal regularity and qualitative properties of critical points which are introduced in Section \ref{section:EL-analysis}.
 More precisely, first we prove the regularity of the Euler's substitution in Section~ \ref{section:reg-E-sub}.
 By way of the results in Section~\ref{section:reg-E-sub} we show the following for critical points of $\mathcal{E}$ in $M(\psi)$: Nondegeneracy (Section~\ref{section:nondege-cp}); properties of the coincidence set (Section~\ref{sec:coinset}); optimal regularity (Section~\ref{section:Optimal-reg-cp}).
 In Section~\ref{section:existence-sym-mini} we prove the existence of minimizers of $\mathcal{E}$ in $M(\psi)$ (Section~\ref{section:existence-mini}) and symmetry of minimizers of $\mathcal{E}$ in $M(\psi)$ under a smallness condition on symmetric obstacles (Section~\ref{sec:symmetry}).
 The nonexistence of minimizers for $\mathcal{E}$ in $M(\psi)$ for large cone obstacles $\psi$ is proved in Section~ \ref{sec:nonexistence}.
 Finally we prove Theorem~\ref{Theorem:1.2} in Section~\ref{section:4}.

 {\bf Acknowledgements.} The first author has been funded partially by the DFG (German Research Foundation)- Projectnumber: 404870139.
 The third author was supported in part by JSPS KAKENHI Grant Number JP19H05599, 20KK0057, and 21H00990.
 The fourth author was supported by JSPS KAKENHI Grant Number JP19J20749.
+The authors would like to thank the anonymous referee for helpful suggestions. \\ {\bf Data availability statement.} Data sharing not applicable to this article as no datasets were generated or analysed during the current study.